open/close all folders

 - Destroying the Della Norte Dam in Italy is the main objective in the film Hornets' Nest.
 It blows up real good.

 - In Death Or Glory, Ciaphas Cain finds his ramshackle band of survivors pinned in a canyon between a hydroelectric dam and an Ork army.
 After discovering a tunnel through a nearby mountain to the other side, he decides to blow the dam to cover his retreat.
+A few decades later, he wants to try the same trick against a Chaos army, but is prevented from doing so by Necrons teleporting in, stealing the Artifact of Doom and shutting down all the machines.
+We still get a climatic battle on top of the dam though.

 - In Animorphs, the heroes supersize a beaver dam so that they can unleash a Giant Wall of Watery Doom on attacking Yeerks.